This post may contain affiliate links. Please read our privacy policy.

 - Kosher salt – Everything tastes better with a little salt, even sweet things!
 Salt simply enhances flavor.

 - Chili powder – Make sure to use pure chile powder made solely from dried chilies.
-Chili powder or chili blend has ground dried hot peppers in it, but also oregano, garlic, and other spices, which are a bit strange on watermelon.
+Chili powder or chili blend is made with ground dried hot peppers, but it also contains oregano, garlic, and other spices, which are a bit strange on watermelon.
 The pureness of a single-grind chile powder is what you want here.
 I used ancho, but you can use chipotle or New Mexico chile powder or any other single-pepper powder.

 FAQs